Multi-Session Visual SLAM for Illumination Invariant Re-Localization in Indoor Environments: MULTI-SESSION SLAM FOR ILLUMINATION INVARIANT RE-LOCALIZATION

-In our previous works \cite{labbe2017}, proximity detection was introduced primarily in RTAB-Map for LiDAR localization.
+Two methods are used to find loop closures: a global one called Loop Closure Detection (LCD), and a local one called Proximity Detection (PD).
+LCD is not limited to only nodes of the current mapping session, but it also includes all nodes from all past sessions when updating its loop closure hypotheses.
+This makes the approach able to seamlessly find constraints between sessions that are used to merge multiple sessions together during the Graph Optimization step.
+The bag-of-words (BOW) approach \citep{sivic2003video} is used to evaluate loop closure hypotheses over all previous images from all sessions, independently of the odometry estimate.
+The BOW vocabulary used in this paper is incremental based on FLANN's KD-Trees \citep{muja_flann_2009}, and quantization of features to visual words is done using the Nearest Neighbor Distance Ratio (NNDR) approach \citep{Lowe04}.
+After quantization of the features of the current frame into the vocabulary, BOW uses an inverted index voting-scheme to retrieve past images with the same visual words, to significantly reduce the likelihood estimation time with all previous images.
+The likelihood is then fed to a Bayes filter to estimate loop closure hypotheses \citep{labbe13appearance}.
+The Bayes filter helps filter spurious wrong likelihood (because of noise), so that a node in the map should score high in likelihood on many consecutive frames for its hypothesis to grow.
+When a loop closure hypothesis reaches a pre-defined threshold, a loop closure is detected.
+In contrast to LCD, PD looks for nodes around the current position of the robot for possible loop closures based on the current odometry estimate.
+Nodes of the map's graph inside a fixed radius of the current position are then selected as candidates for proximity detection.
+In our previous work \citep{labbe2017}, proximity detection was introduced primarily in RTAB-Map for LiDAR rotational invariant re-localization.
 A slight modification is made for this work to use it with a camera.
-Previously, closest nodes in a fixed radius around the current position of the robot were sorted by distance, then proximity detection was done against the top three closest nodes.
+Previously, the closest nodes in a fixed radius around the current position of the robot were sorted by distance, then PD was used against the top three closest nodes, adding the same number of constraints to the graph if all of them are accepted.
 However, in a visual multi-session map, the closest nodes may not have images with the most similar illumination conditions than the current one.
-By using the likelihood computed during loop closure detection, nodes inside the proximity radius are sorted from the most to less visually similar (in terms of BOW's inverted index score).
-Visual proximity detection is then done using the three most similar images around the current position.
-If proximity detection fails because the robot's odometry drifted too much since the last localization, loop closure detection is still done in parallel to localize the robot when it is lost.
+Similar to BOW selection in \citep{paton2018can}, by using the likelihood computed during LCD, nodes inside the proximity radius are sorted from the most to less visually similar (in terms of BOW's inverted index score).
+Visual PD is then done using the three most similar images around the current position in a fixed radius.
+If PD fails because the robot's odometry drifted too much since the last re-localization, LCD is still done in parallel to re-localize the robot when it is lost.